 - Warm up the olive oil a little.
 Do not make it hot, just warm

 - Add tea tree oil to this.

 - Now apply this oil to your scalp and massage gently for a couple of minutes.

 - Leave it for minimum 10 minutes to maximum overnight.

 - Wash off your hair properly with your shampoo and water.

 How to Use Tea Tree Oil for Scalp Eczema

 Eczema, sometimes confused with psoriasis, is yet another scalp problem that makes your skin or scalp look red, inflamed, peeling, cracked, blistered, or even pus-filled.
-Usually it is not covered with scaly dead skin.
+Usually, it is not covered with scaly dead skin.
 Eczema is somewhat similar to an allergy and it occurs when your skin or scalp react to such triggers as dyes, fabrics, soaps, animals, or other irritants.
-Seborrheic dermatitis is in fact the most common type of scalp eczema and it causes the irritating dandruff that you intend to treat with tea tree oil.
+Seborrheic dermatitis is, in fact, the most common type of scalp eczema and it causes irritating dandruff that you intend to treat with tea tree oil.

 Make a Blend of Essential Oils for Scalp Eczema